remicres/otbtf/tools/docker/README.md

 docker run --detach -u 1000:1000 -v $HOME/.cache/bazel:/data -p 9090:8080 buchgr/bazel-remote-cache --max_size=20
 ```
 Here with max 20GB but 12GB should be enough in order to save both GPU and CPU build artifacts.
-The cache should persist in your .cache/bazel folder next to the local (host) bazel cache if it exists but it they won't be merged (I don't know if it is possible, but you could just use the remote cache the same way if you need to compile from host instead of docker).
+The cache should persist in your .cache/bazel folder next to the local (host) bazel cache if it exists but they won't be merged (I don't know if it is possible, but you could just use a dummy remote cache the same way, if you need to compile from host instead of docker).

 ## Default arguments